-In parenting, there are no guarantees, but chances are, if you’re on a very long flight, your baby will sleep for part of the flight.
-Even my hyper-alert child son crashed eventually.
-Use every trick you know if you to help them relax if need be—milk, TV, a bedtime story, a pacifier.
+In parenting, there are no guarantees, but chances are, if you’re on a very long flight, your baby will sleep for part of it.
+Even my hyper-alert son crashed eventually.
+Use every trick you know to help them relax: milk, TV, a bedtime story, a pacifier, a cuddle.
 But if all else feels exhaustion and boredom will set in at some point.

-Don’t expect them to sleep as much as they usually would, just like you probably don’t sleep soundly on a plane yourself.
+Some kids do sleep deeply and for a long time on planes.
+But don’t count on your child sleeping as much as they usually would, just like you probably don’t sleep soundly on a plane yourself.
 That’s OK.
-They’ll make up what they need to (probably it the least ideal time but you’ll roll with it).
+They’ll make up what they need to (probably at the least ideal time but you’ll roll with it).

 Well, you should expect a few days’ disruption, but our baby returned to his routine eventually—whether we wanted him to or not.
-Nope.
-After a week of jet lag he went back to waking like clockwork at exactly the same times he always had done before we travelled.
+Yup.
+After a week of jet lag he went back to waking like clockwork at exactly the same times he always had before we travelled.

 Note: These tips for dealing with baby jet lag will help you plan ahead.